manishshambu/DistributedSystems/Raft/Readme.md

 etcdctl get mykey

 // Starting a cluster of servers.
-I used goreman library to achive this
+I used goreman library to achieve this

 goreman -f Procfile start